andrewallen/tfe-survey/survey-content.md

 - [ ] Cost of membership
 - [ ] Facility cleanliness or equipment
 - [ ] Gym atmosphere / culture
-- [ ] Injury, health or fitness reasons
+- [ ] Injury / health condition
+- [ ] Felt unfit / intimidated by classes
 - [ ] Moved away from the area
 - [ ] Other commitments took priority
 - [ ] Prefer training elsewhere